Space charge: In vacuum (Child's law)

 The assumption of no scattering (ballistic transport) is what makes the predictions of Child–Langmuir law different from those of Mott–Gurney law.
 The latter assumes steady-state drift transport and therefore strong scattering.

-In recent years, various models of SCLC current have been revised as reported in two review papers.
-Child's law was further generalized for the case of non-zero velocity at the cathode surface with the following equation:
+Child's law was further generalized by Buford R. Conley in 1995 for the case of non-zero velocity at the cathode surface with the following equation: